On the Linear Speedup of the Push-Pull Method for Decentralized Optimization over Digraphs: Experiment

 \section{Experiment}

-In this section, we empirically investigate the linear speedup properties of the \pushpull algorithm across diverse network topologies.
-For the stochastic gradient oracle, we ensure that each node operates on a local dataset, computing gradients from randomly sampled data points at each iteration.
-The experimental validation proceeds in two phases: first, we examine a nonconvex regression problem using synthetic data, followed by training a fully connected neural network on the heterogeneously distributed MNIST dataset.
+In this section, we empirically examine the linear speedup properties of the \pushpull algorithm across a variety of network topologies.
+Each node in the stochastic gradient oracle operates on a local dataset, computing gradients from randomly sampled data points at every iteration.
+The experimental study consists of two phases: (i) nonconvex regression on synthetic data, and (ii) training a fully connected neural network on the heterogeneously distributed MNIST dataset.

-To further assess practical performance on established benchmarks, we extend our evaluation to ResNet-18 training on CIFAR-10.
-The distributed training experiments are conducted across multiple nodes ($n > 1$) using three distinct network topologies: directed exponential graphs, grid graphs, and undirected random graphs.
-All results are systematically compared against the single-node baseline ($n = 1$) to quantify the speedup achieved through distributed optimization.
+To further evaluate practical performance on standard benchmarks, we extend our experiments to training ResNet-18 on CIFAR-10.
+The distributed training is performed across multiple nodes ($n > 1$) under different network topologies, including directed exponential graphs, grid graphs, and random graphs.
+For reference, all results are systematically compared against the single-node baseline ($n = 1$) to quantify the speedup obtained through distributed optimization.

-Complete implementation specifications are provided in Appendix~\ref{appendix:experiment}.
-The source code and experimental scripts are publicly available in \href{https://github.com/pkumelon/PushPull}{our GitHub repository}.
+Complete implementation details are provided in Appendix~\ref{appendix:experiment}, and the source code with experimental scripts is publicly available at \href{https://github.com/pkumelon/PushPull}{our GitHub repository}.